Alfresco/alfresco-build-tools/README.md

 Handles automated approval and merge of dependabot PRs, for minor and patch version updates only.

-The workflow requires a [dependabot secret](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/managing-encrypted-secrets-for-dependabot), with the `repo > repo:status` and `repo > public_repo` scopes.
+The workflow requires a [dependabot secret](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/managing-encrypted-secrets-for-dependabot), with the `repo > repo:status` and `repo > public_repo` scopes for public repositories.
+The whole list of "repo" scopes might be needed for the workflow to run ok on private repositories.

 ```yaml
   enable-auto-merge: